Omarelnasherty/Omarelnasherty/README.md

-- 👋 Hi, I’m @Omarelnasherty
+👋 Hi, I'm Omar El-nasherty (@Omarelnasherty)

-- 👀 I’m interested in ...
+👀 I'm passionate about mobile app development and cutting-edge technologies, especially in the fields of artificial intelligence and machine learning.

-- 🌱 I’m currently learning ...
+🌱 I'm currently enhancing my skills in AI-powered product animation and 3D development to create more immersive mobile experiences.

-- 💞️ I’m looking to collaborate on ...
+💼 I’m looking to collaborate on projects that merge mobile development with AI, offering innovative solutions to everyday challenges.

-- 📫 How to reach me ...
+📫 How to reach me: [LinkedIn](www.linkedin.com/in/omar-elnasherty) | [Email](omarelnasherty@gmail.com)

 <!---
 Omarelnasherty/Omarelnasherty is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.